Before the start of each Epoch event, all the players are required to log in their character with the

 There has been a lot of confusion as to how this works.
 Because you do not earn your XP until the end of an event you cannot pay logistics to double it out until the next event.

-June Event I earned 6 XP by going.
-When I log at the July event I will give Log 6 CRPs to double my XP to 12.
+June Event you earn 6 XP by going.
+When loging at the July event you will give Log 6 CRPs to double your XP to 12.
 You receive those 6 CRPs for free to cover your first double out on your first event.

 Starting in 2012, the pre-log deadline will be Monday before event.
 With the ever-increasing number of people pre-logging (which Logistics appreciates), we need a fair amount of time to save everything, print and get it all together for the event.
 Do remember that it is never too early to pre-log for the next event!

 Also we are increasing the CRPs incentive for pre-logging to 2 CRPs, which means faster doubling out for everyone!

 What are they?

 Creation Points are special points handed out by the club’s Executive for work done for the club.
 They differ from Experience Points (XP) in that they are not directly added to your character’s point total.
 Creation points are commonly called CRPs (pronounced creeps).

 For each event you complete the pre-log process you will get 2 CRPs

 The Games Facilitators may offer CRPs for extra jobs done at clean up.

 At a promotional event like a convention = 3 CRPs/hour